-The strategic asset allocation also maintains a 1% dedicated cash allocation.
-Given that SCERS is a mature plan with a greater level of benefit payments going out than contributions coming in on an annual basis, a dedicated cash allocation helps close this gap in an environment where investment earnings fall short of target.
+The strategic asset allocation also maintains a 2% dedicated cash allocation.
+Given that SCERS is a mature plan with a greater level of benefit payments going out than contributions coming in on an annual basis, a dedicated cash allocation adds an additional layer of liquidity, and helps close this gap in an environment where investment earnings fall short of target.